Prag8855/aab/content/guides/work-visa.md

     Proof that your professional training is recognised in Germany.
 If you got professional training in Germany, you don't need this.[^50]

 If you [send your documents online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), **use PDF files or photos.** Word documents and other formats are unreliable.[^37]

+If you apply in person, print everything.
+Use A4 paper.
+Do not staple the pages together.

 ## After you get your work visa